 As for the nightlife, the village surrounding the beach is full of bars and restaurants.

 Many consider Mourteri Beach to be the best on the entire island.
-Located 10 km from the city of Kymi, Evia’s port city.
+It is located ten kilometers away from the city of Kymi, Evia’s port city.

 Although the beach is popular, it is so long that you rarely feel crowded.
-In fact, you may even feel like you’re on a secluded beach far away from the world.
+In fact, you may even feel like you’re on a secluded beach far removed from the rest of the world.